Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 But there are technologies being developed, and there is a modicum of hope.

-So, even as cyclones grow more frequent, and droughts more severe, and politicians continue to choose money over change, I will choose to keep my eco-anxiety in check by staying focused on what *I* can do each day.
+So, even as cyclones grow more frequent, droughts more severe, and politicians continue to choose money over change, I will choose to keep my eco-anxiety in check by staying focused on what *I* can do each day.

 There’s really no other choice, is there?